Rather Be: Music video

 The music video was directed by the group and was uploaded to YouTube on 5 December 2013.
-It has since received more than 712 million views.
+It has since received more than 831 million views.
 The video was filmed in Tokyo, Japan, and features Haruka Abe as a Japanese fan.
 During the video, Abe lip-syncs to Jess Glynne's vocals.
-Glynne herself also appears in the video.
+Jess Glynne herself also appears in the video.
 The band comments:

 "The video is about a Japanese fan of the band who becomes delirious and has hallucinations of band members and our logo appearing unexpectedly in her daily life as a chef.
 Filming in Tokyo was an amazing experience: we spent almost a week there and everyone was so helpful.
 We made it ourselves as always, which was quite scary as we've never produced anything so far away before.
 We had a bit of trouble filming the scene on the train though.
 Turns out it's considered incredibly rude to make noise on a train so when we started dancing around to the track in the carriage with the extras, it didn't go down well!
 Got shouted at."

+The video begins with the girl waking up and petting her cat, she then goes to her desk and turns on her tape recorder and begins to lip sync the song as she draws in her sketch book.
+She then leaves her home, rides her scooter in the city, goes to a fish market and her job as a chef, during these times, she has hallucinations about seeing the Clean Bandit members and other people dancing around her everywhere she goes.
+She goes home and lays down on her bed and suddenly hallucinates about being at a Clean Bandit concert, she then walks in the city and encounters a keyboardist playing in the streets and notices his eye being weird and she begins to run away and she gets on the subway and sees people dancing to the song and she faints.
+She is then seen in a mental hospital as her father visits her as she struggles to wake up and still lip-syncing to the song.
+The video ends with her father taking off a mask revealing to be Jack Patterson.